Native Land Acknowledgment

 PROTEC17 would like to acknowledge what has been buried, by honoring the truth that we are all on the ancestral and unceded lands of many Indigenous, Tribal communities, and First Nations people — a people that are still here, continuing to honor and bring light to their heritage.

 The map above is from a resource called Native Land Digital.
 It is constantly changing and regularly updated.
 Please visit their website at https://native-land.ca to learn more about the indigenous communities in your region.
-You can also email for additions, corrections, and for more information about this important reference.

 Resources